 Mystery and romance steeped in a historical context; that's what I've come to expect from Beatriz Williams.
 More layers are added to the Beatriz Williams charm with an intriguing espionage plot interwoven between the family drama.
 Set in post WWII, this novel explores the tension of conflicting loyalties and the power of the Iron Curtain.
 It's a good entry into the world of Beatriz Willliams and prepares you for her new book, The Beach at Summerly, out in June 2023.

 It's a concept that you think you have to suspend reality to believe: a DNA-based matchmaking company promises it can find your soulmate.
 And MC single-mom, Jess?
 She's matched with the standoffish founder (who is also kind of a jerk-face).
 Two of my favorite Romance tropes: fake dating and a misunderstood Mr. Darcy type hero.
-Finish this now in time to read the highly anticipated sequel, The True Love Experiment, out in May 2023.

 This is a story that hooks you in and stays with you well after it's finished.
 Historical fiction with interconnected generational story lines, Kate Morton is an expert at weaving together an intricate picture that you're not sure you understand till the very end.
 She has a whimsical, magical voice that is strongly influence by The Secret Garden.
 Your heart will break a little, but in the best way.
-Get in this Kate Morton classic before her new release, Homecoming, comes out in early April 2023.

 You won't be able to put down this eloquently written, atmospheric re-imagining of Sherlock Holmes starring a neurodivergent heroine Charlotte Holmes masquerading as her fictional brother, Sherlock, along with other cleverly gender-swapped characters.
 The nuance, humor and writing craft of this entire series makes it unputdownable.